What Does a VPN Actually Hide, and Who From?

 NOTE: A VPN doesn’t prevent IT technicians from physically looking at the search history on the computer after you have logged out, either.
 You therefore need to remember to delete your browser history, cache, and cookies at the end of every session, even when using a VPN.

-Does a VPN Hide Your Search History From Google?
+Does a VPN Hide Your Search History from Google?

 Using a VPN cannot hide your search history from Google or any other search engine.
 Google will always see your search queries because you’re using its service to make them.
 The question, however, is whether Google can link those searches back to you.